This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 Turkey Vultures' habitat include open plains, deserts, and forests.
 They range in Southern Canada south into Central and South America.

-No special status.
+No special wildlife conservation status.
 However, their close relative, the California Condor, is very endangered.

 Your contribution helps provide my food, toys, and medical care.
 I’ll stay at the museum, and you’ll get a photo of me and a certificate as reminders of your generosity.
 Check out our adoption section and see all of our adoption levels.